ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-4.md

 ## Overview

-The Astromatic summer program, run by the Ciela Institute at Université de Montréal and I participated in its innaugural year in 2022.
+The Astromatic summer program is run by the Ciela Institute at Université de Montréal and I participated in its innaugural year in 2022.
 This program selected 15 outstanding undergraduate students from 8 different countries converged in Montréal for three days of expert lectures on foundational topics and research, programming workshops and career activities.\\(^1\\)

 The week culminated in an astro-ML hackathon, where I worked as part of a team of 3 to train a ResNet deep learning model to estimate parameters of strong gravitational lensing from simulated images: